 Simply put, the sun's rays act as a carcinogen and cause skin damage.
 UVA rays penetrate deep into the skin and heavily contribute to premature aging.
 Up to 90 percent of the visible skin changes commonly attributed to aging are caused by sun exposure.
 (Source: www.epa.gov)

 If you're still not convinced, this picture will probably change your mind!
 This 69-year-old man was a trucker for 28 years, with half of his face exposed to the sun from the driver's side window.

-The answer is yes.
-There are two types of sunscreen: physical sunblock, which acts as a barrier and blocks the sun's rays, and chemical sunscreen, which is absorbed by the skin and protects it from the sun by forming a chemical reaction.
+The short answer is yes, because it's safer and also generally reef-safe.
+There are two types of sunscreen: physical (or mineral) sunblock, which acts as a barrier and blocks the sun's rays, and chemical sunscreen, which is absorbed by the skin and protects it from the sun by forming a chemical reaction.
 To determine your sunscreen's type, just look at the ingredients.
 The active ingredients in physical sunscreens are titanium dioxide and/or zinc oxide, while chemical sunscreens contain other active ingredients like Octylcrylene, Oxybenzone, Avobenzone, Helioplex and Mexoryl.
 There are many, and some of them are patented.

 Is higher SPF better?